assaf/zombie/doc/API.md

 - `windowName` -- Sets the browser's window.name property; useful when an evaluated script tries to detect whether/where the window is embedded as an iframe.
 Defaults to "nodejs".
-- `customHeaders` -- Additional HTTP headers to be sent with each browser request.
-Override any header previously set.
-Format is { header: value, ... }.
-  Defaults to {}.

 The proxy URL specifies the host and port of the proxy.
 It also supports HTTP Basic authentication, for example: